DanNixon/maker-space-wiki/src/proposal/proposed_solution/technical_details.md

 Changes will be made via a Pull Request, this is so that the site can be built to verify it is syntactically correct.
 Pull Requests can only be merged if the GitHub Action passes.

+Those wishing to edit the wiki should be members of the MakerSpaceNewcastle GitHub organisation.
+Otherwise the Action that runs on Pull Request's will fail to generate the preview due to not having access to the Cloudflare API key.
+It is still possible for a PR to be made from unknown GitHub users or from forks, but no preview will be generated.

 We may choose to use this as a means of having another member review the contents, or have ownership of documents (e.g. Iain might own the membership and induction related documents, and must approve changes to it), however I suggest this be something we do later if the need arises.

 Once a Pull Request is merged, a GitHub Action will build the site and publish it to Cloudflare Pages.